mrsilver76/groupmachine/README.md

 - **`-us`, `--use-sha`**
   Use SHA512 hashing instead of MD5 for duplicate file identification.
 On older 32-bit machines, SHA512 will run significantly slower so SHA256 is used instead.

   MD5 is the default because it is fast and more than accurate enough for typical image and video libraries.
-The chance of two different files producing the same MD5 hash is vanishingly small, and if it ever occurs the second file will simply be saved with a numbered name.
+The chance of two different files producing the same MD5 hash is vanishingly small, and if it ever occurs the second file will simply be suffixed with a number (e.g. `IMG_1234 (2).jpg`) for manual review.
 SHA-256/512 provides stronger guarantees but is _noticeably slower_, so this option should only be enabled if you specifically need cryptographic-grade duplicate detection.

 - **`/?`. `-h`, `--help`**
   Displays the full help text with all available options, credits and the location of the log files.